ergest/sql_patterns/Book/chap2.md

 1. The number of the columns from all tables has to be the same
 2. The data types of the columns from all the tables has to line up

-You can achieve the first requirement by using `SELECT` to choose only the columns that match across multiple tables or if you know the tables have the same exact schema.
+You can achieve the first requirement by choosing only the columns that match across multiple tables or if you know the tables have the same exact schema.
 Note that when you union tables with different schemas, you have to line up all the columns in the right order.
 This is useful when two tables have the same column named differently.

 For example:
 ```sql